-Some states allow the use of intermediaries in arranging private adoption placements.
-Usually, these intermediaries are attorneys.
+Some states allow the use of intermediaries (usually attorneys) in arranging private adoption placements.
 The permitted activities of intermediaries vary by state and are strictly controlled by the government.
 In many cases, the attorney will prepare all legal documents, negotiate payment between the parties, organize a home study, and represent parents at a court hearing.
 State laws also typically restrict the amount an attorney may be paid for performing an intermediary role.

 Interstate Compact on the Placement of Children

 All 50 states, the District of Columbia, and the U.S. Virgin Islands are part of the Interstate Compact on the Placement of Children (ICPC).
 ICPC is a contract between the states to provide protection and support services for children who are adopted by parents who live in a different state.

 To begin an ICPC adoption, an authorized representative from the “sending state” (the state where the child is from) must submit an adoption packet to the “receiving state” (the state where the prospective adoptive parents live).
 From there, the social services agency in the receiving state will visit the home, meet everyone, and conduct a home study.
 Based on the resulting report, the agency in the receiving state can make a decision to approve or deny the adoption.